4. Click the Fork Pressure tab to view the breakdown of compression forces.

 -- how much is mv force

--- how much is gas force (from icspring)
+-- how much is gas force (from inner chamber spring [icspr])

 -- how much is drag force

 This is where it gets interesting.
 Column B (from above) shows the bv force and column C shows the mv force.
 This shows the relationship between the bv and mv, and can see how much work each is doing at the different velocities.
 In other words, for any given velocity, we want to consider how much force is coming from the bv and how much is coming from the mv.
-Knowing these forces are the key to balancing/optimizing the pressures.
+Knowing these forces are the key to balancing/optimizing the bv and mv stacks.

 Once you pressure test and compare enough bikes, you begin to see a pattern.
 For example, one thing we noticed for amateur MX is that all forks produce about the same compression and rebound damping forces.
 Whether it's a 125, 250 or 450, the dyno numbers are all very close and fit within a tight range.
-This allows us to define a scale for the fork compression forces.
-We started by simply calling them soft, average or stiff.
-Of course we want more than just average MX, so we expanded the scale to include soft woods to pro SX.
-Now the scale looks like this.
+At the beginning this allowed us to define a scale for the fork compression forces calling them soft-average-stiff, with 15% change between the ranges.

 ---> This is the 'fork compression target number' scale [fkc target nu].